The end of an era, for me, although I didn’t know it at the time: My last ever Mansun gig.

 My second-last Mansun gig was a pretty important one for me: I went into it not sure if I was going to stay in London or return to Australia, and I came out of it with my mind made up.
-Mansun may have once sung that “all my big decisions always ruin my life”, but in this case, it was one of the best decisions I’ve ever made.Continue reading
+Mansun may have once sung that “all my big decisions always ruin my life”, but… Read More All the gigs of my life: Gig 51 – Mansun, Saturday, November 4, 2000, Shepherd’s Bush Empire

 One year on from my last Mansun gig, and I had a deep-seated need to be crushed against a barrier once again, screaming at the brilliance of My Boys.
 And they sure as hell did not disappoint.

 “All I can say is just over an hour ago I TOUCHED PAUL DRAPER!!!
 Whilst being drenched in champagne!
 He was just a metre away!!!
 Oh christ indeed.”
 Buckle up, kids.
 It’s going to be THAT sort of a gig.